A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Introduction

 \section{Introduction}

-Newton's iteration as we know it loses its quadratic rate of convergence, if it applies and converges at all, to {\em nonisolated} solutions of nonlinear systems of equations with large errors expected in numerical computation.
+Newton's iteration as we know it loses its quadratic rate of convergence, if it applies and converges at all, to {\em nonisolated} solutions of nonlinear systems of equations with large errors in numerical computation.
 A subtle tweak of its formulation restores the fast rate of convergence and the optimal accuracy as we shall elaborate in this paper.

-Perhaps there is no need to explain or even mention the importance of Newton's iteration in scientific computing and applied mathematics. ~In its most well-known formulation, Newton's iteration (see, e.g. \cite{OrtRhe} and most textbooks in numerical analysis)
+Perhaps there is no need to explain or even mention the importance of Newton's iteration in scientific computing, applied mathematics and numerical analysis.
+In its most common and well-known formulation, Newton's iteration (see, e.g. \cite{OrtRhe} and most textbooks in numerical analysis)

-is the ubiquitous method for solving systems of nonlinear equations in the form of ~$\bdf(\bdx)=\bdo$ ~where ~$J(\bdx)$ ~is the Jacobian of the mapping ~$\bdf$ ~at ~$\bdx$. ~It is well documented that Newton's iteration quadratically converges to any isolated solution under natural conditions: ~The mapping is smooth and the initial iterate is near a solution at which the Jacobian is invertible.
+is the standard method for solving systems of nonlinear equations in the form of $\bdf(\bdx)\,=\,\bdo$ where $J(\bdx)$ is the Jacobian of the mapping $\bdf$ at $\bdx$.
+It is well documented that Newton's iteration quadratically converges to any isolated solution under natural conditions: The mapping is smooth and the initial iterate is near a solution at which the Jacobian is invertible.

 Solving systems of nonlinear equations is a standard topic in textbooks of numerical analysis but the discussions have always been limited to isolated solutions of square systems.
 Models with nonisolated solutions frequently arise in scientific computing as we shall elaborate in \S\ref{s:m} with case studies.
-However, the version (\ref{ni0}) is formulated under the assumption that the Jacobian is invertible at the solution and not intended for nonisolated solutions at which the inverse of the Jacobian does not exist.
-Even if it converges, Newton's iteration (\ref{ni0}) is known to approach nonisolated solutions at a slow linear rate with an attainable accuracy being limited and often dismal.
+However, the version (\ref{ni0}) is formulated under the assumption that the Jacobian is invertible at the solution and not intended for nonisolated solutions at which the inverse of the Jacobian is either undefined or nonexistent.
+Even if it converges, Newton's iteration (\ref{ni0}) is known to approach nonisolated solutions slowly at linear rate with an attainable accuracy being limited and often dismal.
 To circumvent those difficulties, scientific computing practitioners go to great lengths to isolate solutions with auxiliary equations and variables.
-There have been attempts and results in the literature extending Newton's iteration to nonisolated solutions.
-Those works appear to be under disseminated, scarcely applied and needing further development.
+There have been attempts and results in the literature extending Newton's iteration on nonisolated solutions directly.
+Those works appears to be under disseminated, scarcely applied and needing further development.
 Filling the analytical and algorithmic gap is long overdue in direct computation of nonisolated solutions of nonlinear systems.